CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Introduction

 However, building a robust cyclic SR framework introduces two key challenges.
 First, recursive application of an SR model inevitably causes distribution drift: intermediate outputs gradually deviate from the training distribution, amplifying residual noise, ringing, and blur through positive feedback.
 As illustrated in Fig.~\ref{fig:iter_data}, the SIFID \cite{SinGAN2019} metric increases consistently with each iteration, illustrating this drift and the resulting quality degradation.
 Second, diffusion-based priors have shown remarkable potential in enhancing texture realism, but most diffusion backbones impose strict input resolution constraints.
 In cyclic ASISR, progressively enlarged images must be processed in smaller patches due to memory limits, followed by reassembly into full-resolution outputs.
 While overlap blending \cite{bar2023multidiffusion, jimenez2023mixture} partially mitigate boundary artifacts, cross-patch self-similarity, the coherence of textures and repeated structures across adjacent patches, remains difficult to preserve, as shown in Fig.~\ref{fig:textures}.

-To address these challenges, we propose a novel super-resolution framework, CASR, consisting of two key components: a Superpixel-based Distribution Alignment Module (SDAM) and a Self-similarity Aware Refinement Module (SARM).
-SDAM stabilizes the cross-scale distribution transitions within the cyclic process by grouping visually similar pixels into homogeneous superpixel regions.
+To address these challenges, we propose a novel super-resolution framework, CASR, consisting of two key components: a Superpixel-based Structural Alignment Module (SSAM) and a Self-similarity Aware Refinement Module (SARM).
+SSAM stabilizes the cross-scale distribution transitions within the cyclic process by grouping visually similar pixels into homogeneous superpixel regions.
 This suppresses isolated noise, mitigates edge misalignment, and adaptively controls region granularity to prevent artifacts and over-smoothing.
 A normalized depth constraint further corrects spatial misalignment during local upsampling, preserving structural consistency across intermediate representations.
 SARM aims to restore high-frequency textures lost during degradation.
-Guided by an autocorrelation loss, the network captures repetitive structures, while a cross-correlation mechanism explicitly embeds self-similarity from the low-resolution input.
-This enables the reconstructed image to maintain structural coherence and significantly enhance fine-grained texture fidelity.
+Guided by a correlation-guided loss, the network captures repetitive structures, while a cross-attention mechanism leverages global semantics from the low-resolution input to maintain cross-patch consistency.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose CASR, a simple yet theoretically grounded cyclic SR framework that models ultra-magnification as a sequence of in-distribution scale transitions, fundamentally mitigating cross-scale distribution shift. \item We design SDAM and SARM to jointly stabilize distribution drift and preserve cross-scale self-similarity, enabling CASR to achieve coherent textures and state-of-the-art performance under extreme magnification. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose CASR, a simple yet theoretically grounded cyclic SR framework that models ultra-magnification as a sequence of in-distribution scale transitions, fundamentally mitigating cross-scale distribution shift. \item We design SSAM and SARM to jointly stabilize distribution drift and preserve cross-scale self-similarity, enabling CASR to achieve coherent textures and state-of-the-art performance under extreme magnification. \end{itemize}